crio212/threeJsShaderTemplate/README.md

 # threeJsShaderTemplate

 Quickstart template for shader programming with threeJS.
-Starts with a plane mesh and simple shaders in ./src/shaders.
+Starts a dev environment with a plane mesh and simple shaders in ./src/shaders.

 ## Setup